LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 Admittedly, some additional processing beyond drinking water purity is needed to make it suitable for hydrogen production.
 For the sake of argument, let's assume we have an egregiously inefficient setup and that our water treatment cost is *50 times* higher, or about \\$25/m3.
 That would increase our production cost by ~\$0.25/kg H2.

 Is that a non-negligible number?
 Sure.
-Are there bigger fish to try?
+Are there bigger fish to fry?
 Yes.
-Could we also assume less than a 50x markup for desalination?
+Could we simply also assume a markup that's less than 50x?
 You bet!

 Seawater electrolysis belies a complete ignorance of engineering design principles or any of the techno-economic realities of green hydrogen.